Skip to content

 Categorical encoding is not a one-size-fits-all preprocessing step.
 Ordinal encoding preserves rank for ordered features but invents false hierarchies for nominal ones.
 One-hot encoding eliminates ordinality bias at the cost of dimensionality.
 Target encoding compresses high-cardinality features into a single predictive column but demands careful regularization to avoid leaking target information into the training set.
 Binary encoding and CatBoost encoding offer middle-ground solutions that balance dimensionality, leakage risk, and predictive power.

-The choice always comes back to three questions: does order matter, how many categories exist, and what model consumes the features.
+The choice always comes back to three questions: does the feature have a natural order, how many unique categories exist, and what model family consumes the features.
 Answer those, and the encoding method follows directly.

 Hands-On Practice